TeteXQ/TeteXQ/README.md

 Hey! 👋 I am an information systems student from Germany with lots of interests.
 Especially Python right now.

+## Projects i am currently working on:
+<a href="https://github.com/TeteXQ/Webscraping-Football-Predictor">Kraken - a webscraping football predictor</a>

 <!--
 Here are some ideas to get you started: